|

 Peoplese incorporates an

-language will improve.
+language will simplify and beautify.

 Creating New Words – General Strategy